Piece-Of-Schmidt/European_Entities/README.md

 ## Disclaimer, Contribution and Support

-Please note that this is an early stage dataset that will be corrected/updated in future.
+Please note that this is an early stage dataset that will be corrected/updated in the future.
+For now, it is based only on the newspapers mentioned above, so it is still missing data from the majority of European countries.
 We make no claim to completeness or absence of misclassifications.
 We welcome contributions from the community, including updates to the dataset, methodological improvements, or corrections.
 For support or to contribute, please open an issue or a pull request in this repository.